AhmedShola324/alx-system_engineering-devops/0x00-shell_basics/README.md

 10-back contains command to return to a previos directory

 12-file_type contains the command to display what type a directory is

+13-symbolic_link contains command that creates a symbolic link